Colditz Cock

 The Colditz Cock was a glider built by British prisoners of war during World War II for an escape attempt from Oflag IV-C (Colditz Castle) prison camp in Germany.

 Background

 After the execution of 50 prisoners who had taken part in the "Great Escape" from Stalag Luft III, the Allied High Command had discouraged escape attempts, though the plan to build a glider was encouraged in order to divert the energies of the prisoners from descending into boredom and tedium.

 The idea for the glider came from Lieutenant Tony Rolt.
-Rolt, who was not even an airman, had noticed the chapel roof line was completely obscured from the German guards' view.
+Rolt, who was not an airman, had noticed the chapel roof line was completely obscured from the German guards' view.
 He realised that the roof would make a perfect launching point from which the glider could fly across the River Mulde, which was about 60 metres below.